Eugen Grigore case: Background

-In May 1974, Eugen Grigore was a 27 year old truck driver who worked about 14 hours a day in order to provide for his family.
+In May 1974, Eugen Grigore was a 27-year-old truck driver who worked about 14 hours a day in order to provide for his family.
 He had a wife, three children and a house in the Copou neighborhood from Iași.
 One day, the director from his workplace told him to go home, because his house was on fire.
 Author Traian Tandin claims that a group of Gypsy women and minors, belonging to the nomadic Gypsy tribe that was settled near Ciurea, thought that nobody was home, so they entered it in order to rob.
 But Grigore's wife and three children were in the backyard.
 According to Tandin they heard noises in the house, entered it and allegedly got immobilized by the gypsies who set the house on fire, a fire that killed the woman and all three children.
 The miliția's investigations were supposedly blocked because Grigore's neighbors did not want to collaborate as witnesses, as they feared retaliation by the gypsies.

 Attack

 After two months, convinced of the helplessness of the authorities, and reportedly threatened by the gypsies who promised to take revenge if he did not give up his complaint, Grigore decided to take revenge.
-One day at noon, after drinking half a litre of cognac, he rammed his truck into the nomads' tents and killed 24 people and injured about 50.
+One day in July 1974 at noon, after drinking half a litre of cognac, he rammed his truck into the Romani tents and killed 24 people and injured about 50.